jeev20/OpenAI-Streamlit-WebApp/readme.md

-#### Bash script
+### Bash script
-Then we write a bash script with a tag `-l` which ensures enviornment variables are accessible.
+Then we write a bash script with a tag `-l` which ensures enviornment variables are accessible when the script is run from crontab.

 The `source` and `streamlit run` both need the full path to their respective files.
 We finally save this file as `RunChatGPT.sh`
 ```bash